Moe-Zbeeb/First_AId-1.0-sequence-to-sequence-Modeling/README.md

 <img src="https://github.com/zbeeb1/Firs_AId-1.0-sequence-to-sequence-/assets/134772110/805dd34e-f7c1-4f39-bf91-ade0d906398e" width="100">

 ### Key Contribution
 At First AID, we take pride in our commitment to excellence in medical assistance.
 Unlike many other applications in the market, **we have meticulously developed our sequence model #### from scratch ##### , ensuring that every aspect of its architecture is tailored specifically to the demands of first aid and emergency response**.
 By eschewing the common practice of fine-tuning pre-existing language models (LLMs), we eliminate any potential biases or **limitations that might arise from pre-trained weights**.
 This approach not only guarantees the highest level of accuracy and reliability but also underscores our unwavering dedication to the safety and well-being of our users.
-As pioneers in the field, **we are proud to introduce one of the first fully dedicated FIRST AID apps, setting a new standard for accessible and intelligent medical assistance**.     for example the model will not give any pills' recommendations
+As pioneers in the field, **we are proud to introduce one of the first fully dedicated FIRST AID apps, setting a new standard for accessible and intelligent medical assistance**.     for example the model will **not give any pills' recommendations** or if it happens that the model is not confident about an answer it will never Hallucinate but instead will ask you to enter a better prompt.
 ##### Note : Model is proved to be better that prompt engineering basded on litreture for example prof ali chehab coducted a study about prompt engineering vs fine tuning (in totally different but proving the point)

 ![image](https://github.com/zbeeb1/Firs_AId-1.0/assets/134772110/b4541e96-a4b5-48b8-b10f-197b686079aa)